dstroot/blog-next-13/README.md

 - [x] Add favicon and site images
 - [x] Add og image (API progress but needs work)
 - [x] Add Analytics Route and ensure analytics are working
-- [x] Add CSP
+- [x] Add CSP via middleware
 - [x] Add csp api route to post
 - [x] Fix menu to work on Mobile
 - [ ] Any other API's to move over?
-- [ ] Links in Nav are not recognizing the path they are on - active styles are only applied whne they've been clicked on.
+- [x]] Links in Nav are not recognizing the path they are on - active styles are only applied whne they've been clicked on.
 Need a component that recognizes the path client side.
 - [ ] Fix "uses" page.

 ## Changelog